 The subject has not transferred in the past 3 years.
+There is no recorded Tax ID or Map Number of the subject.

 Current Listing/Pending Contract

 We found no listings of the subject for sale or lease in the past year.
 We searched the local MLS, Loopnet, CoStar, and performed an internet search using the Google search engine.